MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/monthly-channel-2017.md

-## <a name="version-1709-october-16"></a>Versione 1709: 16 ottobre
+## <a name="version-1709-october-16"></a>Versione 1709:16 ottobre
 *Versione 1709 (Build 8528.2139)*

-### <a name="powerpoint-feature-updates"></a>PowerPoint: Aggiornamenti delle funzionalità
+### <a name="powerpoint-feature-updates"></a>PowerPoint: aggiornamenti delle funzionalità
--   **Eseguire una presentazione con la penna digitale:** Utilizzare la superficie di attacco della penna o altre penna con un pulsante Bluetooth, avanzamento delle diapositive. È necessario Windows 10 compresi i creatori di aggiornamento.
-[Ulteriori informazioni](https://support.office.com/article/e36da834-7d34-4b71-aafd-071727549f7a)
+-   **Run a slide show with your digital pen:** Use your Surface Pen, or other pen with a Bluetooth button, to advance your slides.
+Windows 10 Fall Creators Update is required.
+[More information](https://support.office.com/article/e36da834-7d34-4b71-aafd-071727549f7a)

 ### <a name="project-non-security-updates"></a>Project: Aggiornamenti non della sicurezza
 -   Consente di risolvere un problema a causa del quale Project potrebbe arrestarsi in modo anomalo quando si accede a report che includono molte immagini.